 Everyone hopes for a traffic boost during BFCM, but you want to make sure you’re getting the right type of traffic.
 One of the best ways to increase quality site traffic is through personalized marketing.
-When we think of personalized marketing, we usually jump to customized email blasts that insert a customer’s first name and features items they’ve viewed in the past, but personalized marketing, or one-to-one marketing, is so much more than that.
+When we think of personalized marketing, we usually jump to customized email blasts that insert a customer’s first name and features items they’ve viewed in the past.
+Still, personalized marketing, or one-to-one marketing, is so much more than that.

-Personalized marketing allows you to deliver individualized messaging across all channels— email, social media, paid search, on-site ads, etc.—by using advanced data collection, analysis, and automation technology.
+Personalized marketing allows you to deliver individualized messaging across all channels— email, social media, paid search, on-site ads, etc. using advanced data collection, analysis, and automation technology.
 Yep, the process is automated.
 Which means you just need your designers, copywriters, and coders to create a few templates, the data will fill in the holes, and you can enjoy the benefits of a seamless, customized, and comprehensive holiday campaign.